 - Develop, implement, and report on public education and involvement programs concerning the impact of stormwater discharges on city water bodies.

-- Develop and implement a plan to detect and eliminate illicit discharges into the city’s drainage system.
+- Develop and implement a plan to detect and eliminate illicit discharges into the city’s stormwater system.

-- Develop and implement ordinances or other regulatory mechanisms to prohit non-stormwater discharges into the city’s drainage system.
+- Develop and implement ordinances or other regulatory mechanisms to prohit non-stormwater discharges into the city’s stormwater system.

 - Implement dry weather field screening and testing of all the city’s drainage outfalls for non-stormwater flows.

-- Inventory and report to the EPA all industrial facilities that discharge directly to the city’s drainage system or directly to the waters of the United States located within the city’s jurisdiction.
+- Inventory and report to the EPA all industrial facilities that discharge directly to the city’s stormwater system or directly to the waters of the United States located within the city’s jurisdiction.

 - Implement and enforce a program to address and regulate post-construction stormwater runoff from new development and redevelopment projects that disturb greater than or equal to one acre.